prabhatam/Product-API/README.md

-# Simple CRUD API with Express & MongoDB
+# Product API with Express & MongoDB

 A RESTful API for product management built with Express.js, Mongoose, and Node.js.